- 1 Mercenaries Faction overview

-Cephalyx are an reclusive and pitiless race of pyschicaly powerful creatures that live underground.
+Cephalyx are an reclusive and pitiless race of psychicaly powerful creatures that live underground.
+They are arguably the worst of the worst as being caught by the Cephalyx is a far worse fate than anything Cryx or Skorne might do to you.
 They capture and experiment upon live creatures, turning them into unthinking brutes to wage their wars for them.
 On the tabletop, they play as a swarm of expendable infantry interspersed with hulking Monstrosities and backed by powerful psychic overlords.

 Cephalyx fall under the Mercenary umbrella for the purposes of tournament pairings, but are a sub-faction unto themselves for all intents and purposes (although they can include some regular Mercenary units within their armies).
 From a fluff perspective, they have no interest in coin or the wars of the world above beyond replenishing their supply of drudges to further their own inscrutable ends.

 The Rhul is a nation of Dwarves and Ogrun, located in an impregnable mountainous region between Khador and Ios.
-The Rhul folk defend their own borders meticously, but only involve themself in the conflicts of the Iron Kingdoms to keep the trade lanes open and provide training and combat experience to its troops.
+Rhul has a military on par with any of the Iron Kingdoms and they defend their own borders meticulously, but only involve themselves in the conflicts of the Iron Kingdoms to keep the trade lanes open and provide training and combat experience to its troops.
 On the tabletop, Rhul play to all the standard tropes of dwarves: slow, sturdy, well-trained, and well-equipped.

 Privateers are, as the name would imply, a bunch of pirates.
 They have their own nautical-themed warjacks.
 The basic troopers are a little ... basic, but there is a swathe of characterful solos that buff them (and each other) in various ways.
 On the tabletop they tend to be flimsy, fast and have trouble with high ARM.